The 6 Best Subaru WRX Performance Mods

 WRX Flex Fuel Kit

 E85 requires custom tuning.
-If you aren’t running 100% E85 you will need a flex fuel kit (Cobb has a good one) that accurately measures E85 fuel content.
+If you aren’t running 100% E85 you will need a flex fuel kit that accurately measures E85 fuel content.
 Pump gas has some ethanol in it and the amount of ethanol in it varies.
 Without a flex fuel kit you won’t be able to accurately measure what mix of E85 to gasoline you are running and would essentially have to retune the car every time you fill up.
 The flex fuel kit allows you to seamlessly switch back and forth between E85 and gasoline, and different blends of each without more tuning required.

 Most people recommend running an E50 or E60 blend.
 Running full E85 is possible with an upgraded LPFP, but do to the lack of lubricity this will likely take out the HPFP at some point, requiring that to be upgraded as well.